Yes, Virginia, there are surfing Santas in Florida

 The Santas surfed the waves all morning to raise money for two charities by selling T-shirts.

 One charity is the Florida Surf Museum.
-The other charity provides financial assistance for cancer patients needing to travel for their treatment.
+The other charity, Grind for Life, provides financial assistance for cancer patients needing to travel for their treatment.

 The first surfing Santas event started in 2009 when George Trosset, his son and daughter-in-law thought it would be funny to dress up as Santa Claus and his elves and go surfing.